Personal and Corporate Insolvency

 Personal Insolvency is when someone has debts and financial commitments that they are not capable of repaying.
 In other words, their liabilities exceed their assets and their income.

-It’s important to distinguish between temporary financial issues, which may be straightforward to resolve, and a long-term disparity that cannot be easily addressed by budgetary adjustments.
-Bankruptcy is the most well-known, but there are other less dramatic potential outcomes.
+It is important to distinguish between temporary financial issues, which may be quite straightforward to resolve, and a long-term disparity that cannot be easily addressed by budgetary adjustments.
+Bankruptcy is the most well-known, but there are often other less dramatic potential outcomes.

-Insolvency law aims to balance the interests of debtors and creditors while providing a structured process for dealing with financial distress.
-As a combined practice of barristers and solicitors we can act for either debtors or creditors and be engaged in all stages of the insolvency process, from negotiating company voluntary arrangements, to administration and receivership, and liquidation stages.
+Insolvency law aims to balance the interests of your debtors and creditors while providing a structured process for dealing with the financial distress.
+As a combined practice of barristers and solicitors we can act for either debtors or creditors and we can be engaged in all stages of the insolvency process, from negotiating company voluntary arrangements, to administration and receivership, and liquidation stages.

-When a company becomes insolvent – does not have enough assets to meet all its debts or is unable to pay its debts when they fall due – it must follow an insolvency procedure, such as administration or liquidation.
+When a company becomes insolvent it must follow an insolvency procedure, such as administration or liquidation to resolve the issue.
+The goal is often to either restructure the business and continue operating or, in more severe cases, liquidate the company’s assets to repay creditors.
+Insolvency can lead to a number of legal and financial processes, depending on the jurisdiction and the nature of the company’s problems.
 Company directors are responsible for recognising when their company becomes insolvent, and they can be held legally responsible for continuing to trade whilst insolvent.

 looking at business figures with laptops open insolvency

-Financial difficulties can happen quicker than you think and can start with a crisis, for example you could have an unexpected expense or overspend or find that a customer is late paying.
-You might lose a business contract, or a client you depend on may suddenly change suppliers leaving you in difficulty.
+Financial difficulties can happen quicker than you think and can start with a crisis.
+As an example you might have an unexpected expense or overspend, or you might find that a customer is late paying.
+Maybe you lose a business contract, or a long standing client you depend on may suddenly change suppliers leaving you in difficulty.

-Whatever the cause, Leverets’ team of barristers & solicitors can help you.
+Whatever the cause of the difficulties, Leverets’ team of barristers & solicitors can help you.
 We have been providing legal advice and assistance in insolvency matters and Company Directors’ Disqualification Act (CDDA) proceedings for over 30 years, acting for a variety of clients and businesses including leading insolvency practitioners appointed by HM Revenue and Customs (HMRC), The National Crime Agency (NCA), and the Pension Protection Fund (PPF).

 Get in touch if you would like to discuss any related matter including, but not limited to the following: